Police Powers: Stops and Searches

 Usually, before entering a home to arrest someone, the police must get a warrant for that purpose and they must say who they are and why they wish to enter.

-However, the police can enter without a warrant or permission in order to arrest or apprehend someone when they have reasonable grounds to believe that:
+However, the police can enter without a warrant or permission in order to arrest someone or take them into custody when they have reasonable grounds to believe that: